aclark4life/python-packages-doc/advanced.rst

 Buildout/easy_install vs. virtualenv/pip
 ----------------------------------------

 What do most Python programmers do for a living?
-They build things: software, services, systems and so on.
+They build things like: software, services, systems and so on.

 How can we make building things (with Python) easier for everyone involved?
 By providing